illegal workers

 Examples of best practice

 The Scheme aims to improve the image of construction through sharing best practice with the industry.
-Below are a number of best practice examples that have been either witnessed by the Scheme’s Monitors on their site visits or submitted by members of the industry themselves…
+Below are a number of examples that have been provided by contractors registered with the Scheme.

 Modern Day Slavery Graphics